sarath-chandran-98/Trajectory_Prediction/README.md

 and the rsults are plotted

-/n 1500+ images are collected and add augmentainons and 3000+ images are trained using yolov5s model
+1500+ images are collected and add augmentainons and 3000+ images are trained using yolov5s model

+augmentaions are done by roboflow, annotations by using LabelImg